 - Have second-choice courses ready in case your first choices are no longer available.

-- Use the course timetable tool to make sure that these courses don’t cause time conflicts.
+- Use the Available places in courses – special students tool to see if the course you want to take has places left in it and to make sure that these courses don’t cause time conflicts.

 You will have to provide an official transcript for previous studies or other documents: